How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 And research teams have been rapidly churning out insights.
 By mid-January, one group had circulated an analysis listing the top 15 cities at risk of the virus spreading, based on airplane flights and travel data.

 Another team announced that it had used the number of infected people detected outside China to help figure out what might really be going on in Wuhan city.
-Those researchers estimated there were actually more than 1,700 cases at the time, though the official count of confirmed cases was only 41.
+Those researchers estimated that there were actually more than 1,700 cases at the time, though the official count of confirmed cases was only 41.

-"Putting that information out really quickly helped to bring a lot more attention of other modelers to say, 'There are now things that we can do, so let's do that,' " says Rosalind Eggo, an infectious disease modeler at the London School of Hygiene & Tropical Medicine.

 She and her colleagues recently took the best available information about transmission and looked at how feasible it would be to control the virus by isolating sick people and tracking down every person they'd had contact with.